 - Yes, I’ll take that call.

-- Yes, I’ll respond to every notification on my phone.
+- Yes, I’ll respond to every thing that annoys me on social media.

 1. Figure out what matters to you by asking questions.